yyppsk/JavaScript-Mastering/README.md

 ## Contributions

 Contributions to this repository are welcome!
-If you find any errors, typos, or have suggestions for improvement, feel free to submit a pull request.
+If you find any errors, or typos, or have suggestions for improvement, feel free to submit a pull request.

 Please ensure that your contributions align with the goal of this repository, which is to provide beginners with a solid understanding of JavaScript basics.